vishalpawarR/applied-visual-design/README.md

 ## 16 - font-size :

 - The font-size property in CSS is not limited to headings, it can be applied to any element containing text.

+## 17 - line-height :

+- CSS offers the line-height property to change the height of each line in a block of text.
+As the name suggests, it changes the amount of vertical space that each line of text gets.